 Brian received his BS, with high honors, in 1992 from the University of Florida, Fisher School of Accounting and his JD cum laude in 1995 from the Georgetown University Law Center, where he served as a lead articles editor of the Tax Lawyer.
 He is a member of the District of Columbia Bar and is admitted to practice before the US Tax Court.

-He is a member of the Transfer Pricing Committee of the American Bar Association Section of Taxation and has served as the chair of the Federal Bar Association Section of Taxation.
+He has served as the chair of the Federal Bar Association Section of Taxation.

 "Increasing tax certainty 2 – How is the in-house tax function adapting", April 2019: International Tax Review's Managing Global Tax Disputes Summit, London